robbiet480/TransitPal/README.md

+# ABANDONED

+Metrodroid, which TransitPal was heavily inspired by, [now has its own fully functional iOS app](https://www.metrodroid.org/metrodroid/ios)!
+It should be in the App Store "soon".
+I strongly suggest using that instead of TransitPal.
+It was fun while it lasted!

 # TransitPal
 A open source Swift app for iOS that allows you to check your NFC transit card information.
 Uses [Core NFC](https://developer.apple.com/documentation/corenfc/) and [SwiftUI](https://developer.apple.com/xcode/swiftui/).